 At this time, Providence does not offer English courses for non-native speakers.
 If English is not your native language or your secondary education was not conducted in English, you must demonstrate proficiency in English either by (1) a minimum IELTS band score of 7.0 (Academic or General Training) or by (2) a minimum TOEFL score of 563 (paper-based test), 223 (computer-based test), or 85 (web-based test).
 Students need a minimum of 21 on the writing portion and the reading portion of the web-based TOEFL.
 In addition to the TOEFL test, you would be required to have a telephone interview.

 - ACT or SAT Reasoning Test Results

 Typically, you must preregister for the tests at least one month in advance of the test date.
 The results of either test are used for admissions as well as class placement.
-Currently, a copy of the results is sufficient as we do not yet have a school code for direct reporting.
 You will find more information online about testing locations and test dates for the SAT or ACT.